CosmoCaixa Barcelona: Building

-The building was built between 1904-1909 by Josep Domènech i Estapà to serve as an asylum for the blind which closed in 1979.
+The building was built between 1904 and 1909 by Josep Domènech i Estapà to serve as an asylum for the blind which closed in 1979.
 The building was renovated, retaining the original facade, and an expansion took place bringing the building to four times its original size.
 An expansion of the building took place in 2004.
-CosmoCaixa has a large spiral walkway that takes visitors from the basement to the 5th floor.
+CosmoCaixa has a large spiral walkway that takes visitors from the basement to the fifth floor.
 The centerpiece of the walkway is an Amazonian tree.

 Exhibitions

 CosmoCaixa has permanent and temporary exhibitions.
 It also houses a planetarium and has a free public square that allows the public to experience natural science through interactive exhibitions.
-Entry tickets to the Planetarium is 4 euros for adult and students alike.
+Entry tickets to the Planetarium are four euros for both adults and students.
 Tickets can also be bought at the museum on the first floor.

 Flooded Forest

 A flooded forest which allows visitors to experience wet and dry environs of an Amazon rainforest.
 Ceiba trees are reproduced based on molds created by museum staff in Pará, Brazil.
-More than 100 living species are represented including birds, insects, frogs, piranhas, capybaras, and alligators.
+More than a hundred living species are represented including birds, insects, frogs, piranhas, capybaras, and alligators.